 Recycling is a real driver for change.
 It brings people in communities together to support change and make a real difference.
 Recycling helps with environmental wellbeing, community volunteering and creates actual employment opportunities in cities, towns and villages across Ireland.
 So the more people try reusing or recycling the greater the benefits.

-When items are collected with skill and care, some can be fixed for reuse and others disassembled becoming a resource that contributes to local income, jobs, business expansion, and the local economy.
+When items for recycling are collected with skill and care, some can be fixed for reuse and others disassembled becoming a resource that contributes to new product and jobs creation, business expansion, and the local economy.

 When you think of electronic or electrical waste equipment (WEEE) or e-waste, do you think of items like computers, radios, light bulbs, zip disks, and tapes drives, clock alarms or wall clocks, even cameras, it’s really any items with computerised parts.

-- Generally the original owner of a laptop will keep it only three years before it is tossed.
-Mobile phones last 24 months or less.
+- The original owner of a laptop will keep it only three years before it is replaced.
+Mobile phones are replaced every 24 months or less. (lots to recycle).

-- Recycling electronic and electrical equipment allows materials to be reused, and re-using materials creates new jobs.
+- Recycling electronic and electrical equipment allows materials to be reused, and re-using materials helps create new jobs.

 - Electronic waste can contain more than 1,000 components, many of which are toxic, including heavy metals like lead, mercury and cadmium.

 - Computers and televisions tend to have the most gold in them, but camcorders, media players, game consoles, and mobile phones also contain gold.

 - According to the US EPA, one computer contains 3.6KG of lead which is toxic.